Michael Page: Background

 Dissatisfied with the lack of exposure as well as the politics involved in competing among various kickboxing associations, Page decided to cross over into mixed martial arts.
-He initially considered going to American Top Team during his transition into MMA since his older siblings live in Miami but chose to start his career with London Shootfighters in July 2011, training with the likes of John Hathaway, Cláudio da Silva, Karlos Vemola, Alex Reid, Marcin Held, Jim Wallhead, and Marc Diakiese.
-Page also sparred with Alexander Gustafsson, James DeGale, Che Mills, Chris Eubank, Jr., Frank Muñoz, Dereck Chisora, Muhammed Lawal, Andrew Tate, Darren Stewart, Karl Amoussou, Johnny Walker, Filip Verlinden, Harut Grigorian, Gegard Mousasi, Neil Magny, and Artur Kyshenko.
-He entertained the possibility of fighting at lightweight.
+He initially considered going to American Top Team during his transition into MMA since his older siblings live in Miami but chose to start his career with London Shootfighters in July 2011.
 Page spends up to seven hours training in the gym, and does not undergo IV therapy after cutting weight.
 He cross-trains Brazilian jiu-jitsu at Gracie Barra.
 Page is represented by Paradigm Sports Management.

 UCMMA

 Page made his MMA debut at UCMMA 26 against Ben Dishman on 4 February 2012 and won via technical knockout from a first round tornado kick.
 His original opponent Sam Boo withdrew a day before the fight.
 The fight went viral and comparisons were drawn between Page and Anderson Silva.
 He was paid £200 for the bout.

 On 7 April 2012, Page faced Miguel Bernard at UCMMA 27 in a 176 lb catchweight bout despite weighing in at 165 lb.
 Page won in the first round after forcing Bernard to tap out upon transitioning from a triangle choke into an armbar.

 Page briefly returned to kickboxing when he fought in a UK-1 bout on 18 August 2012 at UCMMA 29.
 Page was supposed to challenge UCMMA UK-1 welterweight champion Peter Irving for the belt.
 However, Irving pulled out of the fight due to a neck injury and was replaced by Jefferson George after another three opponents dropped out within a month for undisclosed reasons.
 Page won after knocking out George from a two punch combination in the second round.